Pompidou Centre

 See: Best Art Museums.

-Georges Pompidou Centre
+Georges Pompidou Centre, Paris

-Celebrated for its frank industrial aesthetic (in structure and materials) marked by its unique free-spanning architecture, The Pompidou Centre (full name: "Centre National d'Art et de Culture Georges Pompidou") - designed by Renzo Piano and Richard Rogers, and built 1971–1977 - is a civic cultural institution which stands in the Beaubourg area of the 4th arrondissement of Paris, near Les Halles.
+Celebrated for its frank industrial aesthetic (in structure and materials) marked by its unique free-spanning architecture, The Pompidou Centre (full name: "Centre National d'Art et de Culture Georges Pompidou") - designed by Renzo Piano and Richard Rogers, and built 1971-77 - is a civic cultural institution which stands in the Beaubourg area of the 4th arrondissement of Paris, near Les Halles.
 One of the top art museums in Europe, it houses the avant-garde French National Museum of Modern Art (Musee National d'Art Moderne) which is the biggest museum of modern art (1905-60) and contemporary art (1960-on) in Europe.
 Its name commemorates the former President of France (1969-1974).
 The centre receives some 6 million visitors per year, and remains one of the most iconic architectural achievements of the 20th century, for having revolutionized the old-fashioned design of the typical elitist art museum.
 In keeping with its cutting-edge architecture, the Pompidou Centre achieved notoriety in March 2009, with its exhibition entitled The Specialisation of Sensibility in the Raw Material State into Stabilised Pictorial Sensibility.
-In a weird replay of John Cage's completely silent piece of "musical" conceptual art entitled "4.33", the exhibition featured nine completely empty rooms.
+In a weird replay of the completely silent piece of "musical" conceptual art entitled "4.33", by John Cage (1912-92), the exhibition featured nine completely empty rooms.

 FRANCE/BELGIUM